September 17, 2021 - 3:30 pm

 Natural Disaster and the Economy: Evidence from the Kerala Floods of 2018

-by Dr. Gogol Mitra Thakur (CDS), Abhinav Narayanan (Reserve Bank of India) and Robert CM Beyer (World Bank)
+by Dr. Gogol Mitra Thakur (CDS), Abhinav Narayanan (Asian Infrastructure Investment Bank) and Robert CM Beyer (World Bank)

 Moderator: Prof. Sunil Mani